alukosdev/ccsp/reference/glossary.md

 An API gateway translates requests from clients into multiple requests to many microservices and delivers the content as a whole via an API it assigns to that client/session.

 API gateways can provide access control, rate limiting, logging, metrics, and security filtering services.
+==- Application Accreditation
+The application has been approved by management.
+==- Application Certification
+The application meets technical requirements.
 ==- Auditability
 Auditability is collecting and making available necessary evidence related to the operation and use of the cloud.
 ==-